 This is where things get tricky.

-If your not familiar with the industry best practices and what's generally accepted as safe work practices in the electrical work then you run the risk of either hampering your organization or not doing enough to keep your workers safe.
+If you are not familiar with the industry best practices and what's generally accepted as safe work practices in electrical work then you run the risk of either hampering your organization or not doing enough to keep your workers safe.